 Lendlease provided planning, programming, logistics and supervision to transform existing facilities into world class competition venues ensuring that both athlete and support experiences the very best the games has to offer.

-Lendlease brought great experience to the table, having delivered a variety of projects for major sporting events including the Glasgow 2014 Commonwealth Games, London 2012 Olympics, Sydney 2000 Olympics and the 2002 World Cup venue – Sapporo Dome.
+Lendlease brought great experience to the table, having been involved with a variety of projects for major sporting events including the Glasgow 2014 Commonwealth Games, London 2012 Olympics, Sydney 2000 Olympics and the 2002 World Cup venue – Sapporo Dome.